 - How did Watson and Crick discover the DNA structure?
 (A tiny bit longer)

 - The annual Holiday Lectures on Science on subjects like Medicine in the Genomic Era, Changing Planet, Lactose Digestion in Infants, or why we have jet lag.
 (Get ready for a lecture)

-Now we knew the molecule that allowed life to reproduce and proliferate on earth, and the related process, by natural selection, of evolution.
-But just how does DNA direct the making of protein molecules – the brick and mortar of our body?
+Now we knew the molecule that allowed life to reproduce and proliferate on earth, and the related process of evolution, by natural selection.
+But just how does DNA direct the making of protein molecules—the brick and mortar of our body?
 And why are we not perfect in spite of such perfecting processes?
-Howard Hughes was probably the first one who needed to know, living the final twenty years of his life in decrepit seclusion, with deep fear of invading germs.
+Howard Hughes was probably the first one who really needed to know, having lived the final twenty years of his life in decrepit seclusion, with deep fear of invading germs.

 The Institute not only invested early in the Human Genome project but also produces educational materials for teachers in schools; and its annual Holiday Lectures invite high school students to participate.
 It brightens my day to hear these kids, on-site and on-line, from Boston to Moscow, ask the simplest of daily questions that pertain to such advanced research: Do all living things have circadian rhythms?
 (From a sixth grader.
 The answer: almost all).

 Or, the question that strikes fear in all of us (excepting perhaps biologists): can robots take over the world?